What is HPV?

 HPV stands for Human Papilloma Virus.
 HPV is sexually transmitted and is very common.
 It is estimated that roughly 40% of sexually active people have the HPV virus.
 There are over 100 types or strains of HPV though only some are known to lead to changes in the cervix that cause cancer.
 Unfortunately, there is no cure for HPV.
 However, the symptoms of HPV which include genital warts and cervical changes can be treated.
 If you are sexually active or have symptoms of HPV, you should get tested regularly.

-Over 6,000 South African women contract Cervical Cancer every year, and it remains one of the leading causes of death in women.
-Click here to see the full article.
+Over 6,000 South African women contract cervical cancer every year, and it remains one of the leading causes of death in women.

 HPV and Cervical Cancer Screening

 The purpose of HPV and screening of your cervix is to detect changes to the cells before they become cancerous and test for the presence of HPV virus types.

 Better2Know offers you a comprehensive suite of tests for women and men which offer a full examination of your HPV status and cervical health for women.

 For women, the following tests are available: